lucasOlivio/UbisoftNext2024/README.md

-# Ubisoft Next 2024 submission
+# Ubisoft Next 2024 - Top 5 submission

 This is my submission to the Ubisoft Next challenge.
 We are supposed to do a projectile based game using only C++ and the Next API provided.